70 Of 110

 • Standard Deviation: Understanding the distribution of scores around the average is crucial.
 A score of 70 might be significantly below average in a high-performing group, but relatively high in a low-performing group.

 • Percentile Rank: Instead of simply focusing on the raw score, examining the percentile rank provides a more informative picture.
 A percentile rank shows the percentage of scores that fall below a particular score.
-For example, a 70 out of 110 might place a student in the 75th percentile, indicating that they performed better than 75% of their peers.
+As an example, a 70 out of 110 might place a student in the 75th percentile, indicating that they performed better than 75% of their peers.

 • Individual Progress: Tracking progress over time provides a more nuanced picture than a single score.
 An improvement from 60 to 70 represents positive growth, regardless of the absolute score.